antonyxsik/Normalization-Paper/README.md

 ## LatticeKrig

 The **`LatticeKrig`** R package is required to reproduce the scripts, visualizations, and experiments in this repository.
 Previously, this repository housed a development version of the package.
-This version has since been published on [CRAN](https://cran.r-project.org/web/packages/LatticeKrig/), and can now be installed as shown below.
+The package has since been published to [CRAN](https://cran.r-project.org/web/packages/LatticeKrig/) and is on version 9.3.0.
+In order to install **`LatticeKrig`**, simply type the following in R.
 ```R
 install.packages("LatticeKrig")
 ```